 Amount Heading Description £252,931 Second floor Building and development to the Research Study, Charity and Support Services floor £50,000 IT Streamline IT and database upgrade £640,071 Development and research fund 3 x senior researchers, research patient costs, scans, patient travel, nurses and psychiatrists time £147,500 Management Management, project monitoring, reporting, evaluation and fundraising £70,000 Medical equipment Medical equipment £30,000 First floor Development to Research and Patient Consultation floor £15,000 Art and design Dementia Friendly art and design

 Source Amount Trust £150,000 Guaranteed Trust £100,000 Guaranteed Trust £50,000 Guaranteed Trust £4,700 Guaranteed Other £100,000 Guaranteed

 Based in our own purpose built facility, The RICE Centre is on the same site as the RUH located in Bath, although independent from the District General Hospital (DGH).
-Whilst we are located in Bath and provide much-valued services to local people, we serve a much greater geographic area, seeing patients from Salisbury, Devon, Wiltshire, Bristol and other areas of the UK.
-The charity is also internationally recognised for our academic and clinical research.
+Whilst the RICE Centre is based in Bath and provides much-valued memory clinic related services for local people, we see people from a much wider geographic area, particularly in relation to our research projects that contribute to improving both national and international knowledge about dementia.

 RICE has made a real contribution in the field of dementia such as opening the first Memory Clinic, early participant in research trials for 4 drugs prescribed to treat Alzheimer's disease, worked to ensure National Institute for Clinical Excellence clinical guideline 42 approved drugs for use in the NHS, developed national 'best practice' guidelines for medical professionals to ensure people with dementia receive the right health/social care, published over 200 articles plus many others.